-The songs "A Man Needs a Maid" and "There's a World" were recorded by Young in March 1971 in London, where he arrived as part of the acoustic tour.
+The songs "A Man Needs a Maid" and "There's a World" were recorded by Young in March 1971 in London, where he arrived as part of an acoustic tour.
 During his stay there he turned to conductor Jack Nitzsche who was also a keyboardist on "The Rolling Stones" albums and told him he was interested in recording the songs with an orchestra.
-Nietzsche organized the "London Philharmonic Orchestra" for the recordings that was held at "Barking Assembly Hall".
+Nietzsche organized the "London Philharmonic Orchestra" for the recordings that were held at "Barking Assembly Hall".

 "A while ago somewhere I don't know when

 I was watchin' a movie with a friend